orcc/rvccaltut/net.sf.orcc.tutorial/src/net/sf/orcc/tutorial/l01SimpleActor/README.md

 As you can see the input pattern ```In1: [a, b]``` consumes two tokens from the same input during one firing.
 You also can put more than two tokens separated by come in the input pattern.

 ##### AddSubSeq
 The output expression as illustrated in this example can also produce more than one token.
-You have just to wite these expressions separated by coma within square brackets.
+You have just to write these expressions separated by coma within square brackets.
 ```
 package net.sf.orcc.tutorial.l01SimpleActor;